top of page

 Traditional long-term care insurance is a no-frills, standalone insurance policy.
 All it does is offer to pay for long-term care services when you need them.
 That’s it!

 When does a traditional policy kick in?
 The policy is triggered when you can no longer perform two out of six activities of daily living (such as dressing, bathing, eating, or transferring to a wheelchair) or suffer from severe cognitive impairment.
-After a waiting period of 30–90 days, your benefits should start coming in.
+After a 30–90 day waiting period, your benefits should begin.

 HYBRID LIFE INSURANCE POLICIES AND LONG-TERM CARE POLICIES